ironfroggy/django-better-cache/docs/index.rst

 Cache ORM
 _________
-Caching can be more than a string and random object. ``bettercache.objects`` provides an ORM interface to structure caching and manage keys for you, replacing a mix-mash of adhoc key generation and fragile object pickling with stabl cache models and key management.
+Caching can be more than a string and random object. ``bettercache.objects`` provides an ORM interface to structure caching and manage keys for you, replacing a mix-mash of adhoc key generation and fragile object pickling with stable cache models and key management, via the :ref:`cachemodel <intro-to-cachemodel>`.

 Middleware
 __________